SamFelix03/T3Pay/README.md

 | **sign-sd-jwt-vc** | Verifiable receipts when testnet supports it; demo hash today |
 | **outbox** | Push notifications when available; in-app polling today |

-This is private payments plus personal agent governance—demo-able end to end on **T3N testnet** with real contracts, storage, and delegation, and a local mock merchant only where no official Terminal 3 test merchant exists.
+This is a **create-your-agent, set-your-rules, let-it-shop** platform — demo-able end to end on **T3N testnet** with real contracts, storage, and delegation, and a local mock merchant only where no official Terminal 3 test merchant exists.